cloudmesh-community/sp19-222-101/project-report/report.md

 We created a Dockerfile and a Makefile that contains all the necessary commands needed to host the server.
 This Dockerfile runs Ubuntu and runs commands to clone files from our Github to get the service running.
-Running the server in a container such as Docker is beneficial because installation will not interfere with the host system, and the container is easy to remove once installed.
+Running the server in a container such as Docker is beneficial because the installation will not interfere with the host system, and the container is easy to remove once installed.

 The following diagram @fig:classification-workflow shows the basic workflow of